 (1)Rule 30(a) of Regulation S-P (the “Safeguards Rule”) requires companies to adopt written policies and procedures reasonably designed to protect customer records and information.
 17 C.F.R. § 248.30(a).

 (2)A company may be failing to meet SEC disclosure requirements with respect to its compliance with cybersecurity norms and standards.

 (3)A company’s failure to disclose cybersecurity risks may represent a failure to disclose material weaknesses in its internal controls.
 See 15 U.S.C. § 7241; 15 U.S.C. § 7213.

 A whistleblower who reports a company for failing to adhere to any of these cybersecurity rules has likely engaged in protected activity under SOX and Dodd-Frank.
-However, the question of whether Dodd-Frank’s protections extend to internal disclosures, or only disclosures that are made directly to the SEC, is still being debated by federal courts.
+However, Dodd-Frank’s protections do not extend to whistleblowers who have not reported violations to the SEC, while SOX protects whistleblowers whether they have reported internally or externally.